jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations is equivalent to 1 person out of every 4 in the state of Ohio having begun their vaccination sequence,  or 6 people out of every 19 people over age 18.
+>The current total number of first round vaccinations is equivalent to 4 people out of every 15 in the state of Ohio having begun their vaccination sequence, or 7 people out of every 20 people over age 18.
- >This is 25.22 percent of the population of Ohio, and 32.38 percent of the 18+ population.
+ >This is 26.67 percent of the population of Ohio, and 34.23 percent of the 18+ population.

->The current total number of second round vaccinations is equivalent to 1 person out of every 7 in the state of Ohio having completed their vaccination sequence, or 2 people out of every 11 people over age 18.
+>The current total number of second round vaccinations is equivalent to 5 people out of every 33 in the state of Ohio having completed their vaccination sequence, or 3 people out of every 16 people over age 18.
->This is 14.23 percent of the population of Ohio, and 18.26 percent of the 18+ population.
+>This is 15.09 percent of the population of Ohio, and 19.37 percent of the 18+ population.

->Currently fully protected by the vaccine are: 1196817 people, who received their second round vaccination on or before Mar 10 2021.
+>Currently fully protected by the vaccine are: 1294451 people, who received their second round vaccination on or before Mar 12 2021.
->This represents 10.23 percent of the population of Ohio, or 13.13 percent of the 18+ population.
+>This represents 11.06 percent of the population of Ohio, or 14.2 percent of the 18+ population.